kryptokrona/kryptokrona-wallet-backend-js/README.md

 ### v5.0.4

 * Sleeping between block download failures or when fully synced has been re-added, in a more effective way.
+* `sendTransactionBasic` and `sendTransactionAdvanced` now also returns the node fee and destinations sent to.
+* Fusion transactions are now fixed

 ### v5.0.3